Weekly Immigration News Roundup: October 21, 2022 (Archive)

 Florida Governor DeSantis Hit With Lawsuit From Migrants Flown to Martha’s Vineyard

 Florida Governor Ron DeSantis made headlines when he flew Venezuelan migrants from Florida to Martha’s Vineyard.
-However, a group of migrants have filed a class-action lawsuit against Gov. DeSantis and other officials involved in the coordination of these flights.
+However, a group of migrants has filed a class-action lawsuit against Gov. DeSantis and other officials involved in the coordination of these flights.

 The migrants involved in the lawsuit allege that they boarded these planes because officials reached out to them with fraudulent claims.
 Some of the alleged deceptive promises made to migrants, according to the suit, include the promise of housing, jobs, and assistance.
 It wasn’t clear to migrants that none of these things would come to pass until they arrived at Martha's Vineyard.